aunkrig/lfr/README.md

 ## Facade

-If you want to switch between JUR and LFR (and other, not yet written RE implementations) at *runtime*, you can use "`de.unkrig.ref4j`", the "regular expressions facade for Java".
+If you want to switch between JUR and LFR (and other, not yet written RE implementations) at *runtime*, you can use "`de.unkrig.ref4j`", the "regular expressions facade for Java":

+    de.unkrig.ref4j.PatternFactory pf = PatternFactory.get(); // Gets the PF designated by the system property "de.unkrig.ref4j.PatternFactory", or the first PF on the classpath de.unkrig.ref4j.Pattern        p  = pf.compile(regex);
+    ...

 ## Integration